Friends, families and even fellow doctors often ask me how they should go about seeing an Ear, Nose & Throat (ENT) specialist in Singapore.

 2. Convenience and time:

-The waiting time to be seen in a subsidized ENT clinic in the public hospital can be between 2 weeks - 3 months from the point of referral.
+The waiting time to be seen in a subsidized ENT clinic in the public hospital can be between two weeks to three months from the point of referral.

 A subsidized ENT clinic can have between 80 to more than 100 patients in a session (morning or afternoon).
 Only a handful of medical officers, Registrars and ENT Specialists see the patients.
 Hence, the waiting time in the clinic can be long (1 to 2.5 hours).

-As the number of patients seen per ENT Specialist in a private clinic are fewer than that seen in a subsidized clinic, the waiting time to see an ENT Specialist is also significantly shorter.
-It is rarely more than 1 hour in most private clinics, especially in private hospitals.
+As the number of patients seen per ENT specialist in a private clinic are fewer than that seen in a subsidized clinic, the waiting time to see an ENT specialist is also significantly shorter.
+It is rarely more than one hour in most private clinics, especially in private hospitals.

 3. Overall patient experience

-As a subsidized patient, you do not get to choose the doctor who your wish to see.
+As a subsidized patient, you do not get to choose the doctor whom you wish to see.
 It is also likely for a subsidized patient to see a different doctor each time in their follow up clinic visits.

 He or she will usually vet or review the cases seen by the medical officer or Registrar.